Saving Money on Liability Coverages

 Newly Formed or Acquired Organizations

-The standard liability policy automatically provides 30-day coverage for any organization (other than a partnership, joint venture or limited liability company) you (the named insured) acquire or form during the policy period, if your company owns at least 51 percent of it.
+The standard liability policy automatically provides 30-day coverage for any organization (other than a partnership, joint venture or limited liability company) you (the named insured) acquire or form during the policy period, if your company owns at least 51% of it.
 Many insurers will extend the period of coverage to 60, 90, 120, or even 180 days.

 Many liability "extended coverage" endorsements automatically cover certain parties as additional insureds.
 Generally, such parties are covered only if you have agreed, in a written contract, to include them on your policy as additional insureds.
 While the parties covered as additional insureds vary, many endorsements include one or more of the following:

-- Managers or Lessors of Premises: Covers your landlord or a property manager of premises you have leased.
+- Managers or Lessors of Premises: Covers your landlord or a property manager of the premises you have leased.